bemin-shaker/SSW345/HW4/README.md

 3. What implementation, testing, and integration methods might you want to try again in the future on another project?

 I definately want to try to develop more Discord bots in the future.
-This was my first time interacting with Discord JS and after seeing how fun and easy it is, I would love to bring other ideas to live on the Discord platform.
+This was my first time interacting with Discord JS and after seeing how fun and easy it is, I would love to bring other ideas to life on the Discord platform.

 ## Process
 1. What was most helpful about implementing kanban and code review in your project?